What patients and families need to know

-Children’s National Health System was among the first in the country to offer a spinal growing rod for children with scoliosis.
+Children’s National Hospital was among the first in the country to offer a spinal growing rod for children with scoliosis.
 The MAGEC™ (MAGnetic Expansion Control) Spinal Growing Rod is a non-invasive treatment for children with early onset scoliosis.

 After the initial procedure to implant the rod, doctors use an external remote control outside of the body to lengthen the magnetically controlled rod as a child grows.
 At Children’s National, we perform follow-up care in the office.
 It’s non-invasive, making the adjustments easier for patients during their course of treatment, because they need fewer surgeries.

-“Traditional growing rods work, but they require multiple surgeries that increase complication rates and time spent in the hospital,” said Matthew Oetgen, MD, Interim Division Chief of Orthopaedic Surgery and Sports Medicine and Director of Orthopaedic Research at Children’s National.
+“Traditional growing rods work, but they require multiple surgeries that increase complication rates and time spent in the hospital,” said Matthew Oetgen, M.D., division chief of Orthopaedic Surgery and Sports Medicine and director of orthopaedic research at Children’s National.
 “We treat many children each year who have or are candidates for growing rods, so it’s important for us to embrace new technology to make the lengthening process easier and less painful for children while decreasing morbidity.”
 Dr. Oetgen and his colleagues believe they’ve found just such a technology in the MAGEC Spinal Bracing and Distraction System by Ellipse Technologies, Inc.

 Our orthopaedic surgeons lengthen the rod every three to four months in the office using the electronic remote control.
 The procedure takes only a few minutes.
 We monitor the scoliosis and treatment progress with radiographs.